-If the control unit is equipped with the optional data drive, then the data logs may be saved to the UB memory stick for later review using a PC.
+If the control unit is equipped with the optional data card drive, then the data logs may be saved to the card for later review using a PC.
+The data card drive is compatible with the popular SD card format used in many digital cameras.
 The data logs are stored in the CSV (comma separated values) format.
 In addition to saving the timer sample event logs, the units also saves a configuration log, interval log, calibration log, and power log.
 Further details on the data format are presented in the DATA LOG FORMATS section of this manual.

-Notes on the usage of the USB data drive:
+Notes on the usage of the data card drive:

-- All USB memory sticks are not created equal and some vary greatly in how well they adhere to the specifications.
-A USB memory stick from 64mb to 2gb is recommended. - While it possible to save data to a memory stick used for other purpose (i.e. like a digital camera or portable drive), this is not recommended. - Each unit records a single data file that is named with the serial number of the unit.
-It is therefore possible to use a single memory stick to save data from multiple units. - If a memory stick already contains saved data from the same unit, it will be overwritten. - If you experience errors when saving the data, it is possible that the memory stick is not compatible or has become corrupted.
-Memory sticks can become corrupted if they are used for purposes other than saving data from the unit or if the data saving process is interrupted.
-In most cases, this can be resolved by formatting the memory stick on a PC.
+- All data cards are not created equal and some vary greatly in how well they adhere to the specifications.
+Because of this, we recommend that a card from SanDisk with a capacity of between 64 MB and 2 GB be used.
+Other manufacturer may also be used but should be tested to verify that they save data correctly before depending on them for routine use.
+Smaller and larger cards may not function correctly with the data drive and could result in data loss.
+It is also recommend that a SD card with a write protection switch be selected. - While it possible to save data to a card used for other purpose (i.e. like a digital camera or portable drive), this is not recommended. - Each unit records a single data file that is named with the serial number of the unit.
+It is therefore possible to use a single data card to save data from multiple units. - If a data card already contains saved data from the same unit, it will be overwritten. - If you experience errors when saving the data, it is possible that the data card is not compatible or has become corrupted.
+Data cards can become corrupted if they are used for purposes other than saving data from the unit or if the data saving process is interrupted.
+In most cases, this can be resolved by formatting the card on a PC.